-Voimassaolo: 01.08.2015 -Opiskelumuoto: Advanced Studies Laji: Course Arvostelu: 1 - 5, pass, fail Opintokohteen kielet: English
+Voimassaolo: 01.08.2015 -Opiskelumuoto: Advanced Studies Laji: Course Vastuuyksikkö: Information Processing Science DP Arvostelu: 1 - 5, pass, fail Opintokohteen kielet: English

-ECTS Credits: 5 ECTS credits/134 hours of work Language of instruction: English Timing: 2nd year of Master's studies, autumn semester, periods 1 + 2
+ECTS Credits: 5 ECTS credits / 133 hours of work.
+Language of instruction: English Timing: The course is held in the autumn set

+The course is held in the autumn semester, during periods 1 and 2.
+It is recommended to complete the course at the 2nd autumn semester.
-• Will have a good knowledge and understanding of a broad array of research topics and themes within the field of information systems;

-• Will have good knowledge and understanding of information systems research and the process by which that research is produced;

-- · Can publish critical IS research articles in some of the leading academic journals and conference proceedings; - Can critically analyse and synthesise academic sources; - · Can verbally present arguments in an academic fashion; - Can write a literature review on an IS research topic.
+After completing the course, students will have a good knowledge and understanding of a broad array of research topics and themes within the field of information systems; will have good knowledge and understanding of information systems research and the process by which that research is produced; will have competence in critiquing research articles published in some of the leadingacademic journals and conference proceedings; will have competence in critical thinking, and analysis and synthesis of academic sources; will have competence in verbally presenting arguments in an academic fashion; will know how to write a literature review on an information systems research topic.

-- 1. Information Systems Research Overview

-- 2. A contemporary selection of IS research themes, such as:
+Information Systems Research Overview, A contemporary selection of Information Systems research themes.
+Mode of delivery:

-- Information systems success and failure;

-- Information systems development;

-- Understanding the end-user;

-- Risk management;

-- Cultural Issues in information systems.

-Lectures 1.5 ECTS credits (40.5 hours of work), class preparation 1.5 ECTS (40.5 hours of work), and exercises 2 ECTS (53 hours of work).

-Target group: Master's level students Prerequisites and co-requisites: Bachelor degree or other equivalent degree and "Research Methods" course (813621S).
-813624S is a substantive overview of research in information systems not a methods course, and students should be familiar with research methods prior enrolling to 813624S.
+Lectures 24 h, seminars 10 h, individual and group assignments 100 h; or self-study: opening lecture 2 h, assignments 132 h.

+Target group: MSc students Prerequisites and co-requisites: Bachelor's degree or similar, Research Methods course.
+Recommended to take before Master's Thesis.
+Recommended optional programme components:

-To be announced during the course implementation Assessment methods and criteria: Paper summary and its presentation, class quizzes, and research essay are assessed.
-Note that there is no final exam.
-Grading: 1-5 Person responsible: Netta livari Working life cooperation: No Other information: Course material can be found at OPTIMA e-learning environment, Urkund is used for course work submissions.
+Selection of scientific articles.
+Assessment methods and criteria: Accepted assignments Grading: Numerical scale 1-5 or fail Person responsible: Netta livari Working life cooperation: No Other information:

+Course material can be found at OPTIMA e-learning environment, Urkund is used for course work submissions.